ace-archer/tidy-ui_game-settings/README.md

 # Tidy UI - Game Settings
+v0.1.33 for FoundryVTT v9

 **formerly FVTT UII - Game Settings**

+***THIS FORK IS SOLEY TO ALLOW FOR THIS TO BE INSTALLED ON FOUNDRY VTT v9 INSTANCES, AND UNLESS YOU NEED TO USE FOUNDRY VTT v9, SHOULDN'T BE USED***

 A module to make the game settings menu a bit more comfortale to use.
 A stand alone module from the upcoming Tidy UI suite module.